Question & Answer #1

 “Reclast (zoldedronic acid), also known as Aclasta outside of the US, is an intravenous bisphosphonate.
 So the same applies to Reclast (including their nasty side effects) as to any other bisphosphonate drug, except that the IV provides a 6 month dose.
 In fact, the large IV dose can cause severe flu-like symptoms right after it’s administered, including aches and pains.
 So if you don’t react well to the drug, you are basically stuck with it.”

-In the Save Our Bones Program there’s a lot more detailed information on Reclast and other osteoporosis drugs.
+In the Osteoporosis Reversal Program there's a lot more detailed information on Reclast and other osteoporosis drugs.

 Question & Answer #6